Haeundae Beach Busan: Your Guide to Korea’s Most Famous Beach

 They serve food too, think casual, pub-style favorites that pair perfectly with a cold one.

-Gorilla Brewing Co has two locations in Haeundae, making it easy to grab a pint no matter where you are.
+Gorilla Brewing Co has two locations in Haeundae, making it easy to grab a pint wherever you are.

 One is just a short walk from X the Sky, and the other is closer to the Busan SEA LIFE Aquarium.